CortexIntelligentAutomation/docs/content/en/docs/2023.3/Reference/Glossary/a-e.md

 * [Snippets][]
 * [Intellisense][]

-For more detailed information about the Expression Editor, see [Cortex Studio > Expression Editor][].
+For more detailed information about the Expression Editor, see [CORTEX Studio > Expression Editor][].

 [Automate]: {{< ref "#automate" >}}
 [Automation]: {{< ref "#automation" >}}